Skip to main content

 Whom do I call If I have a water or sewer emergency in the middle of the night?

 The District has personnel standing by 24 hours a day, seven days a week, to assist customers with water and sewer emergencies.
-For any water or sewer related emergency, call the District office at 209-632-3522 during normal business hours and at 209-632-3522 after 5:00 pm and on weekends and holidays.
+For any water or sewer related emergency, call the District office during normal business hours at 209-632-3522 and after 3:30 pm and on weekends and holidays.

 I need to make repairs to my plumbing or irrigation.
 How do I shut-off my water?